2025 Solar Incentives Guide for Rantoul, IL - Tax Credits & Rebates

 EcoWatch's Rantoul, IL Solar Incentives FAQs

-It's a smart idea to get in touch with your local Rantoul solar installer for a better understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the Illinois government, may have other requirements.
+It's best to speak with your local Rantoul solar installer to get an understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those offered by the government of Illinois, may have other requirements.

-After adding solar panels to your home in Rantoul, you can anticipate savings of around $862.96 per year, or about $16,396.25 over the next 20 years.
+After adding solar panels to your home in Rantoul, you can anticipate savings of about $862.96 per year, or around $16,396.25 over the next 20 years.

-To discover the best solar panel installation companies near you, take a look at our article on Rantoul's top solar panel companies.
+To discover the best solar panel installation companies near you, take a look at our article on the top solar companies in Rantoul.

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Yes, you can claim both tax credits and rebates towards the cost of solar panels.
 Depending on which incentives you are claiming, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money possible.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.